 Enrolling in Amazon KDP Select means you must grant exclusive selling rights to Amazon.

-Although only one word is different, the Select appendage makes an enormous difference to how you can publish, market and sell your ebook.
+Although only one word is different, the Select suffix makes an enormous difference to how you can publish, market and sell your Kindle book.

-When you publish with Kindle ebook, and now paperback as well with KDP (Kindle Direct Publishing), there are no restrictions on where or how your book is made available for sale.
+When you publish a Kindle ebook, and now print on demand paperback as well with KDP (Kindle Direct Publishing), there are no restrictions on where or how your ebook or printed books are made available for sale.

 There are no restrictions on price other than KDP’s minimum price of $0.99.
 But if you want to, you can offer your ebook for free on any retailer or your own website.

-Before you do, you should consider the following pros and cons and decide which is the best for you.
+Before you do, you should consider the following pros and cons and decide which is best for you for your book sales.

 Amazon KDP Select Pros and Cons